West Cape Howe National Park: Flora

 The park is home to a range of habitats including karri forest, coastal heath and wetlands each of which support a diverse array of vegetation and plant species.
 The area around Lake William supports a dense sedge scrub and rare species such as Amperea volubilus and an unnamed species of Melaleuca.
 The Albany Pitcher Plant, Cephalotus follicularis, is also found in the park.

 Facilities

 Due to the sandy nature of many of the tracks, much of the park is accessible only to four-wheel drive vehicles, although all vehicles may reach the popular Shelley Beach where a campground is located.
 Shelley Beach also has a look-out, toilet and barbecue launching facilities for hang-gliders.
 The nearby Golden Gate Beach is also a popular location for surfers.

 Western Australia's long-distance walking trail, the Bibbulmun Track passes through the park.
 The park has many facilities for bushwalkers, with a 15 km return trip spur-trail from the track to Torbay Head and a boardwalk section of the track.
-In the West of the park, there is an overnight shelter for walkers that sleeps 12-15 persons, named "West Cape Howe Campsite".
+In the west of the park, there is an overnight shelter for walkers that sleeps between 12 and 15 persons; the rest site is named "West Cape Howe Campsite".